DeerTears/LootyShooty3D/README.md

 This could be re-instated as .res files, to be a series of defaults for each guntype if we do a levelling system.

 - components
-Parts of guns such as the BulletEmitter, the world-spawned ItemBody that appears when you drop a gun, and some other stuff that is really hard to keep track of. :s
+Parts of guns such as the BulletEmitter, the world-spawned ItemBody that appears when you drop a gun, and other stuff

 - interfaces
 Handles input and passes signals around to produce raycasts and starts animations.